Skip to main content

 Practice

-A Breakpoint is a term used in responsive web design that refers to specific screen widths or device characteristics where the web page layout must change.
+A Breakpoint is a term used in responsive web design to represent the inflection points of screen sizes where the web page layout needs to change.

-You can use CSS's @media rule with min-width and max-width to specify breakpoints and define CSS styles that only apply under certain screen conditions.
+You can specify breakpoints using the @media rule in CSS with min-width and max-width, and define CSS styles that only apply under specific screen conditions.

 CSS